akumarkk/DeepNN/module2/Dnn.md

         # nn.ReLU() : activation function
         # nn.Linear(hidden_size1, hidden_size2) : hidden layer which determines the weights for the second hidden layer neurons!

+# Yes, in torch.nn.Linear(in_features, out_features, bias=True, device=None, dtype=None), the out_features argument directly corresponds to the number of neurons in the layer.

+# in_features: Represents the number of input features to the layer.
+# out_features: Represents the number of output features (neurons) in the layer.
+# The out_features parameter determines the dimensionality of the output vector for a given input.
 ```